Get started!

 Analysis case’s logic

 An entity can be viewed as a global object.
-It's not directly related to an impact, but rather serves as a container for one or more other objects, known as analysis cases.
+It's not directly related to an impact, but rather serves as a container for one or more other analysis cases.
 For example, consider Europe as an entity, which contains several countries, each representing an analysis case.

 <aside> ℹ️ However, note that an entity is never empty; it always contains at least one analysis case.
 This means when you create a new entity, Glimpact automatically creates a new analysis case within it.